Permitting standard 45ft containers to be used on Europe’s roads would be a backward step

 Despite the environmental implications of a shift from shortsea/intermodal to road, the EU was intransigent and EU Directive 96/53/EC came into force in July 1996.
 All that the shortsea operators were able to secure were ‘grandfather’ rights allowing containers built before that date to be exempt from the regulations for a period of ten years.

 Fortunately for the shortsea operators, a solution was found to the problem.
 By chamfering the front corner castings and corner posts, it proved possible to meet the new regulations without losing cargo capacity.
-This design was subsequently patented and rights to this patent currently lie with Geest Patents BV, a company headed by Jacob van Geest, the owner of Geest North Sea Line until its sale to Samskip in 2005.
+This design was subsequently patented and rights to this patent currently lie with Geest Patents BV, a company headed by Jaap van Geest, the owner of Geest North Sea Line until its sale to Samskip in 2005.

 Over the past ten years, shortsea operators have purchased many thousands of 45ft containers fitted with ‘Geest’ corner castings but the deepsea lines have totally ignored the situation.
 They have continued to build standard 45ft containers and they are daily risking prosecution by using standard 45ft containers built after 1996, ie containers that do not benefit from the grandfather rights, on the roads in Europe.
 Suddenly though, realising that all 45ft containers fitted with normal corner castings will be outlawed with effect from 1 January 2007, the deepsea lines have at last started their own lobby campaign.